MU-Data-Science/KGSAR/README.md

 Apart from the various features our novel system provides, we have also developed a keyboard that users can use if they are interested in exploring or preparing documents in the handwriting of Baldibia y Brisuela, a 17th century interim notary officer, in the city of Buenos Aires, Argentina, in 1658.

+Our collaborative work can also be found on [UMKC-BigDataLab](https://github.com/UMKC-BigDataLab/DeepLearningSpanishAmerican).
+This includes character and words datasets, and retraining the models.

 # Table of Contents
 [Generating Knowledge Graphs](#generating-knowledge-graphs)